Saint Meinrad Archabbey: Abbey Press

 Saint Meinrad Archabbey owned and operated an international company that produced and marketed religious, spiritual and inspirational cards, books and gifts.
-At one time, Abbey Press was one of the largest business enterprises in Spencer County, Indiana, with more than 100 employees.

-The press was founded in 1867 when the Benedictine monks purchased a used printing press.
-Abbey Press marketed its products throughout the United States and in 25 English-speaking countries.
-More than 20 foreign companies were licensed to print some of Abbey Press' publications in native languages.
 Net proceeds from the sales of Abbey Press products supported the ministries of Saint Meinrad Archabbey.
 As of June 30, 2017, after 150 years of operation, Abbey Press closed and the printing presses and other equipment were sold.
 Some 70 people lost their jobs.

 Abbey Caskets

 Abbey Caskets is a work of Saint Meinrad Archabbey.
 Founded in 1999, Abbey Caskets offers handcrafted wooden caskets and cremation urns directly to the public.
 The caskets and cremation urns are made from solid hardwoods, in the choice of poplar, cherry, walnut and oak.
 The Monastic Abbey Casket is designed after the caskets used by the monks of Saint Meinrad.
 Abbey Caskets also offers a more conventional casket, the Traditional Abbey Casket.
 Abbey Woodworking was also created, as a division of Abbey Caskets, that offers custom religious-themed furniture.
 All proceeds from the sales support Saint Meinrad Archabbey and the Seminary and School of Theology.